StevePro7/VanHalenMD/README.md

 e.g.
 locale_manager.h
-I found that if I changed data here I had to change the corresponding *.c file that consume the locale otherwise the locale may not neccesarily update!!
+I found that if I changed data here I had to change the corresponding *.c file that consume the locale otherwise the locale may not necessarily update!!

 05-Nov-2020
 IMPORTANT